dajhub/dajhub/_posts/2021-01-01-Re-establishing-the-link-between-Hugo-and-Github.md

 tags: [hugo, github]
 ---

-This article assumes you have already built a site using Hugo, that you have a local version of your site and are pushing changes to Github where it is being hosted.
+This post assumes you have already built a site using Hugo, that you have a local version of your site and are pushing changes to Github where it is being hosted.
 I am fairly new to GitHub so when changing computers I was a little uncertain on how to re-establish the link with GitHub.
 The following are the steps I went through.

 ## Background
 Here is some additional information on my set-up.
 I use a script (`./deploy.sh`) to push changes through to GitHub and this can be found on the [Hugo site](https://gohugo.io/hosting-and-deployment/hosting-on-github/#put-it-into-a-script).
 My local folder structure, which I think is pretty standard, is shown below and includes the **deploy.sh** script.
 The script pushes the Public folder through to my GitHub repository, which is where this site is hosted.